boyiguo1/Tutorial-Residential_Segregation_Score/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Calculating Residential Segregation Scores
+# Calculating Residential Segregation Indices

 The purpose of this repository is to provide a simple and reproducible [R](https://www.r-project.org/) pipeline to investigate residential